AlpineVibrations/bevy-test-input/README.md

 on macos leftpad.
-down is positive. and right is positive.
+down is positive.

+on windoze
+down is negative.